franckverrot/ers/README.md

 </html>
 ```

-into a pure Rust function, run :
+into a pure Rust function, run:

     bin/ers foo.ers foo.rs

-Now that the template function is done, use the `Template` function in your code, say `my-file.rs`, like this :
+Now that the template function is done, use the `Template` function in your code, say `my-file.rs`, like this:

 ```rust
 extern mod foo;